jinchenglee/CarND-Advanced-Lane-Lines/README.md

-##Writeup Template
-###You can use this file as a template for your writeup if you want to submit it as a markdown file, but feel free to use some other method and submit a pdf if you prefer.
+##Advance Lane Finding

 ---

-**Advanced Lane Finding Project**

-The goals / steps of this project are the following:
+As part of Udacity Autonomous Driving Nano-Degree, the goals / steps of this project are the following:

 * Compute the camera calibration matrix and distortion coefficients given a set of chessboard images.
 * Apply a distortion correction to raw images.